MariusArhaug/MariusArhaug/README.md

 This summer I have gotten the opportunity to work as full time intern at **Metaito**.
 Where i have the role as a fullstack developer.
 Technologies being used are Vue.js and Elixir with PostgresSQL and Neo4js.
 I was previously employed by NTNU as a learning assistant in the course TDT4100 - Object oriented programming.
 I also currently take part in the organization **NTNUi Sprint**, where I have the role as a frontend developer.

-Here are some ideas to get you started:
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: @mariusarhaug@hotmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

--->
 - 🔭 I’m currently working on a frontend design for a membership-system for NTNUi Sprint
 - 🌱 I’m currently learning/using languages such as TypeScript, Vue.js, React.js, Elixir, Django, Node.js and Express.js
 - 💾 I have experience with databases such as MySQL, PostgresSQL and some Neo4js.